blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 ```
 Dazzling Light (1st)
-Casting time: 1 reaction, when a creature attempts to attack you from within 5ft
+Casting Speed: 1 reaction, when a creature attempts to attack you from within 5ft
-Range: 5ft
+Distance: 5ft
 Duration: Instantaneous
 You raise your hand and bright light flashes at the creature, partially blinding
 it.
 The creature must make a wisdom saving throw.
 On a success, they have